spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-picker-user-login-feature.md

-This document describes how to integrate the picker user login feature into a Spryker project.
+This document describes how to integrate the Picker User Login feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the picker user login feature core.
+Follow the steps below to install the Picker User Login feature core.

 ### Prerequisites